tianjiaogu/naive-bayes-classifier/README.md

 # naive-bayes-classifier
-This is a project of Data Mining class
+This is a project of Machine Learning class

 We use three data sets of increasing complexity from UCI repository, and each of the data set has two classes and discrete valued features.